 I have trekked some with my Porter and found it comfortable enough.
 It is true the waistband is not very stout, but most travel packs have none at all.
 The shoulder straps do have a separate lift point, making it more comfortable on the shoulders.
-I think it comes down to what you are going to do with the pack.
-Most backpacking packs are top loaders and you can get any kind of suspension system from adequate to extremely comfortable.
 Untether to Evolve.
 Carried on the Wind: Living Without.
 A couple months ago a number of families wrote about why they've chosen to live with less.

 You'll never meet a traveler who, after five trips, brags: "Every year I pack heavier. " The measure of a good traveler is how light he or she travels.
 You can't travel heavy, happy, and cheap.
 Pack Light and Travel Happy.
 Think in Terms of What You Can Do Without By Rick Steves You’ll never meet a traveler who, after five trips, brags, “Every year I pack heavier.”

 The measure of a good traveler is how light she travels.
 You can’t travel heavy, happy, and cheap.
 Pick two.
+Limit yourself to 20 pounds in a carry-on-size bag.
 Packing it all in – a guide to travelling hand-luggage only.
 Packing light used to be a handy skill.

 These days, it's a necessity.
 As airlines are crippled by ash clouds, strike action and general financial meltdown, they've had to find alternative ways of making money.
-Enter 'ancillary revenues', which basically means airlines charging passengers for anything they can get away with. » 10 Little Goodies Worth Jamming in A Backpack.
+Enter 'ancillary revenues', which basically means airlines charging passengers for anything they can get away with.
+The upshot?
+A raft of airlines now imposes fees for putting your suitcase in the hold.
+Low-cost carrier Ryanair charges £15 each way for the privilege of stowing your luggage when you pay online – rising to a whopping £35 if you pay at the airport. » 10 Little Goodies Worth Jamming in A Backpack.
 What is in your backpack?

 For those travelers about to embark on a long journey to the great unknown, I have to let you know about why you should invest in one of those wee ten inch laptops before you go.
 I would refrain from something too flashy and cool as an Ipad.
-Those are just too desirable for a thief.
 Quiet, please!
 Finding the best ear plugs. - By Ulrich Boser.
 The first time I used ear plugs, I thought I'd reached nirvana.